AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/resource-mgmt-overview/migrate-resource-scheduling-to-workload-balancer.md

 Follow the steps below to determine when the best time to migrate is for you:

 1. Determine which features in the Resource [!UICONTROL Scheduling] tools your team uses most and make sure those features are available in the [!UICONTROL Workload Balancer].
-For information about which features are currently available in the [!UICONTROL Workload Balancer], see the "Feature availability" section in the article [Deprecation of Resource [!UICONTROL Scheduling] tools in Adobe Workfront](../../resource-mgmt/resource-mgmt-overview/deprecate-resource-[!UICONTROL Scheduling].md).
+For information about which features are currently available in the [!UICONTROL Workload Balancer], see the "Feature availability" section in the article [Deprecation of Resource Scheduling tools in Adobe Workfront](../../resource-mgmt/resource-mgmt-overview/deprecate-resource-scheduling.md).

    If the features you need are not available yet, you might want to wait to migrate (see Step 3a below).

 1. Determine whether your team manages user allocations on assignments.
 Adjusting or modifying user allocations means modifying the planned hours per day for each user across the duration of a work item.
 By default, the system equally distributes the total Planned Hours of a work item across the entire duration of the item.
-For information about managing allocations in the Resource Scheduler, see the “Modify user allocations” section of the article [Manage user allocations in the [!UICONTROL Scheduling] areas](../../resource-mgmt/resource-[!UICONTROL Scheduling]/manage-allocations-[!UICONTROL Scheduling]-areas.md).
+For information about managing allocations in the Resource Scheduler, see the “Modify user allocations” section of the article [Manage user allocations in the Scheduling areas](../../resource-mgmt/resource-scheduling/manage-allocations-scheduling-areas.md).

 <!--
 1. Using the information gathered from Steps 1 and Step 2, decide which version of Step 3 you should continue with based on the needs of your organization.